 System vulnerabilities being exploited

 Many data breaches are the result of the exploitation of system vulnerabilities.
 Outdated software and firmware lack the latest security updates, rendering them vulnerable to attacks.
 To minimize this risk, K-12 school districts and higher education should undergo comprehensive vulnerability assessments to improve their cybersecurity posture and fortify their defenses against potential breaches.
+Information systems, such as PowerSchool's student information system, store sensitive data and are particularly vulnerable to cyber threats.

-Lost or Stolen Devices
+Lost or stolen devices

 Device theft or loss is another type of data breach vector.
 This occurs when physical devices containing sensitive data, such as laptops, smartphones, or external hard drives, are stolen or lost.
 The data on these devices can then be accessed by unauthorized individuals.
+Implementing comprehensive cybersecurity programs can help secure these devices and prevent data breaches.

 Poor device distribution practices